 Contrary to the popular misconception, the fat that is removed during liposuction will never come back.
 The amount of fat on your body is determined by two factors – how many fat cells you have and how big they are.
 The number of fat cells in each area is determined early on by genetics and your weight as a child.
 When you gain weight as an adult, your fat cells get larger, but you don’t form any new ones.

-Liposuction is not a substitute for losing weight because it’s not safe to remove very large amounts of fat during a liposuction procedure, but it’s perfect for contouring parts of the body and for removing a particular area of fat that just won’t go away.
+Liposuction is not a substitute for losing weight because it’s not safe to remove very large amounts of fat during a liposuction procedure, and it can’t remove fat inside the abdomen or muscles (which also contribute to how an area looks).
+However, it’s perfect for contouring parts of the body and for removing a particular area of fat that just won’t go away.

 What about SmartLipo and Lipodissolve?